Cozy Peach Kitchen

 • Spread remaining ½ cup enchilada sauce, or additional black bean filling, on top of the enchiladas.

-• Sprinkle with 1 and ½ cups of cheese.
+• Sprinkle with 1 ½ cups of cheese.
 Bake, uncovered, on the middle rack for 15-18 minutes at 350F, or until the cheese is melted.

 • Remove from the oven let rest for 5 minutes.
 Serve topped with diced avocado, cilantro, salsa and additional lime wedges.